api3dao/airseeker/README.md

   parameters.
 This is the scheme that was originally used by Nodary for self-funded data feeds.
 - `managed` - Derives the wallet from the hash of the dAPI name (or data feed ID).
 This means the wallet derivation is agnostic to update parameters, and the same wallet is used when the dAPI is upgraded/downgraded.

+#### `stage`

+An identifier of the deployment stage.
+This is used to distinguish between different deployments, for example `dev`, `prod-1` or `prod-2`.
+The stage value can have 256 characters at maximum and can only include lowercase alphanumeric characters and hyphens.

+#### `version`

+The version specified in the config must match the version of the Airseeker Docker image at deployment time.

 ## Docker